peytonmford/Pewlett-Hackard-Analysis/README.md

 ## Summary
 In summary, there will be a need for over 40,000 jobs after this "silver tsunami" has passed.
 While we might not have all of the jobs properly ready-to-go with replacements, we have a qualified staff that is ready to be promoted.
+While we don't have all the numbers, this will leave economic growth in the job market, since there is over 40,000 jobs to be retired soon.
+This gives Pewlett Hackard excellent recruiting experience.